livemonkey1300/Ansible_dns_master_slave/README.md

 # Ansible DNS Master Slave

 <h2>Usage:</h2>
-To use it inside a production environment
+To use it inside a production environment<br>
-Modify the file name host on the root of the project
+Modify the file name host on the root of the project<br>

-The master group , will set-up DNS server to serves as master The slave group , will set set-up DNS server to server as slave
+The master group , will set-up DNS server to serves as master<br> The slave group , will set set-up DNS server to server as slave<br>

-Inside the [all:vars]
+Inside the [all:vars]<br>
-The FQDN variable would need to be change for the desired domain PTR variable would need to be change for required networks As well as the PTRORIGIN variable
+The FQDN variable would need to be change for the desired domain<br> PTR variable would need to be change for required networks<br> As well as the PTRORIGIN variable<br>

 Once all the variable and ips are changed
 <code>